 1. Centrifugal Pumps

-Centrifugal pump is one of the most widely used dynamic pumps, centrifugal pumps mainly through the rotation of the impeller to produce centrifugal force to suction fluid, impeller high-speed rotation so that the fluid to increase the pressure, discharged from the outlet.
+Among dynamic pumps, centrifugal pumps are most common in operation, centrifugal pumps mainly through the rotation of the impeller to produce centrifugal force to suction fluid, impeller high-speed rotation so that the fluid to increase the pressure, and fluid discharge from the outlet.

 Centrifugal Pumps Types | How it works | Features | Applications |